-Don’t mistake alphabet pieces for just being toys!
-The benefits of letter manipulatives are incredible.
+Don’t mistake alphabet pieces for just being toys – the benefits of letter manipulatives are incredible!
 Not only are they fun, but they are also a great teaching tool.
-Letter manipulatives are as important as having a visual alphabet around!
-These small pieces are setting the stage for reading, writing, visual discrimination, and more literacy foundations.
+Letter manipulatives are as important as having a visual alphabet around.
+These small pieces are setting the stage for letter recognition, reading, writing, visual discrimination, and more literacy foundations!

 Why Letter Manipulatives are Important

 Letter manipulatives give children a way to interact with the alphabet through hands-on play.
 They are able to feel the shape of the letter and arrange multiple letters to form letter strings or words.

 They can see the curves and the lines that come together to form each letter, and some even allow children to explore letter formation and tracing.

 The Benefits of Letter Manipulatives

 Young children love letter manipulatives, and there is great value in setting up a sensory tub, making a simple game with letter beads, or even having children explore with letter lacing beads.

 A letter manipulative is perfect for a child who is not able to write yet, and it is also important for children who are beginning to read and write.

 Here are some of the skills that children can gain with letter manipulatives:

 Letter recognition is a key step in a child’s ability to learn to read and write.
 As children play with letter manipulatives, they are gaining knowledge about the letters they interact with.
 They can see the difference between ‘Y’ and ‘B,’ and they can also feel it.